pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-02.md

 ERROR 2013 (HY000): Lost connection to server during query
 </code></pre>

-Here we envoke a function that the database would read, but because of a missconfiguration in the settings<br>
+Here we envoke a function that the database would read, but because of a<br>
-and an unpached service it is actualy executing the file we have provided.<br>
+missconfiguration in the settings and an unpached service<br>
+it is actualy executing the file we have provided.<br>
 The MariaDB connection hangs and we gain a shell on our atack box's netcat listener.<br>

 <pre data-label="shell recieved"><code>